-Taking into account the site elevation and the temperature, the pressure altitude of the helicopter was estimated to be 5,450 feet.
-The investigation suggests that while the aircraft was in ground effect there was more than adequate power available to stay airborne at the low airspeed.
+Taking into account the site elevation and the temperature, the investigation suggests that while the aircraft was in ground effect there was more than adequate power available to stay airborne at the low airspeed.
 However, once some of that ground effect was lost, possibly due to the sloping terrain, or to a gusting wind, the power available was insufficient to maintain level flight.